-- 4.18 We advertise new applications on a weekly basis in the Antrim Guardian and or Newtownabbey Times8 (dependent upon location).
-Where an application is subject to the EIA Regulations this is specifically highlighted. - 4.19 The weekly list of all new applications received by the Council can also be viewed on Northern Ireland Public Register (planningsystemni.gov.uk). - 4.20 The Notice placed in the local newspapers and on the website advises that any representations to be made should be received within 14 days of publication (30 days in the case of EIA development) to assist efficient processing of applications.
+- 4.18 We advertise all new applications on a weekly basis in the Antrim Guardian and Newtownabbey Times6.
+Where an application is subject to the EIA Regulations this is specifically highlighted. - 4.19 The weekly list of all new applications received by the Council can also be viewed on our website. - 4.20 The Notice placed in the local newspapers and on the website advises that any representations to be made should be received within 14 days of publication (4 weeks in the case of EIA development) to assist efficient processing of applications.
 However, we would advise that any late representations made on an application, provided they are received before a decision is made, will be considered.